buzden/deptycheck/docs/source/tutorials/t09-toy-example.md

 Add (Lit 0) (Add (And (Var "y") (Lit 2)) (And (Lit 2) (Var "counter")))
 ```

+> [!NOTE]\
-🔍 **Notice:** `deriveGen` automatically handles the recursive structure of expressions.
+> `deriveGen` automatically handles the recursive structure of expressions.
 The `limit 3` fuel controls the maximum depth of nested expressions.

 ---